 Select the main concepts that make up your topic and omit common words like what, the, of, it have etc. For example, if your research question is: The effect of academic libraries on the digital literacy of research students.
 You can choose the words/ phrases "academic libraries", "digital literacy" and "research students" for example and use them to research your topic initially.

 Finding synonyms for your main concepts gives you more options when searching for information.
 Synonyms are terms that mean the same or similar things.
-Use online dictionaries, encyclopedias or thesauri for ideas and definitions.
+Use online dictionaries such as Cambridge Dictionaries, encyclopedias or thesauri for ideas and definitions.

 An example for the research question above is given below but there are more terms that could be used.